 Stacey’s background is in childcare and disability support.
 She has a passion for helping to promote and create an inclusive community especially within the employment arena.

 Stacey is enthusiastic to see the growth that has been happening within DST over the past years and is excited to be a part of the future growth.

 Administration Coordinator & Events and Community Support Coordinator

-Georgina has worked for DST since late-2018 and has seen the organisation grow from just one employee to now three.
-She has recently begun maintaining the financials, whilst continuing to support families and new parents and coordinating events throughout the year.
+Georgina has qualifications in business and accounting, having worked for DST since 2018.
+She maintains payroll and financials, whilst continuing to support families and new parents and coordinating events throughout the year.